growthriseagency/todo-ai/README.md

 1. Clone this repository
 2. Open `index.html` in your browser
-3. Use the application to interact with GitHub
+3. Use the application to interact with GitHub # todo-ai